tinymovr/Tinymovr/docs/hardware/guide.rst

 ********************

 .. note::
-   Images in the documentation may refer to shightly different hardware versions.
+   Images in the documentation may refer to slightly different hardware versions.
 Where incompatibilities among hardware versions do exist, this is noted in the image caption.

 Requirements